 How effective is the Copper IUD?

-The copper IUD is 98% effective against pregnancy.
-Among typical users who use the Copper IUD, 1-2% will experience an accidental pregnancy in the first year.
+The copper IUD is 99% effective against pregnancy.
+Among typical users who use the Copper IUD, 8 out of 1000 will experience an unintentional pregnancy in the first year.
 The Copper IUD does not provide any protection against STIs (Sexually transmitted Infections).

 How does the Copper IUD work?